specifics/aero-structures/SysEngLaw.md

 ### Abstract

-The paper states some of the unwritten but spoken laws that abount in any engineering project.
+The paper states some of the unwritten but spoken laws that abound in any engineering project.
 The laws are really simple basic truths that arise in typical engineering discussions.
 We didn't hear them in engineering school but they came through loud and clear in that school of hard knocks, the engineering project.
 The initial three laws are (1) Everything interacts with everything else; (2) Everything goes somewhere; and (3) There is no such thing as a free lunch.
 Several other laws capture the lessons learned in various activities in the systems engineering process.

 ## INTRODUCTION